 The External Investment Manager also serves as investment adviser and administrator to each of the Private Loan Funds, each pursuant to an investment management agreement.
 Under these investment management agreements, the External Investment Manager provides investment advisory and management services to the Private Loan Funds in exchange for an asset-based fee and certain incentive fees.
 Each of the Private Loan Funds is a private investment fund exempt from registration under the 1940 Act that co-invests with us in our private loan strategy.
 We have committed to contribute up to \$15.0 million as a limited partner to each of the Private Loan Funds and will be entitled to distributions on such interest.
 Certain of our officers and employees have made capital commitments to the Private Loan Funds as limited partners and therefore have direct pecuniary interests in the Private Loan Funds.
-Our limited partner commitments to the Private Loan Funds were unanimously approved by the Board, with each director who is an "interested person," as such term is defined in Section 2(a)(19) of the 1940 Act, abstaining from the vote.
+Our limited partner commitments to the Private Loan Funds were unanimously approved by the Board, including each director who is not an "interested person," as such term is defined in Section 2(a)(19) of the 1940 Act, of the Company.

-We provided Fund I with a revolving line of credit pursuant to a Secured Revolving Promissory Note, dated March 17, 2022 (as amended, the "Fund I Note"), in an aggregate amount up to \$10.0 million.
+We provide Fund I with a revolving line of credit pursuant to a Secured Revolving Promissory Note, dated March 17, 2022 (as amended, the "Fund I Note"), in an aggregate amount up to \$10.0 million.
 Borrowings under the Fund I Note bear interest at a fixed rate of 5.00% per annum and are scheduled to mature in March 2026.
 Additionally, the Fund I Note is subject to a 0.25% per annum non-use fee.
 The borrowings under the Fund I Note are collateralized by all assets of Fund I, other than excluded assets held by its financing subsidiary.
-The Fund I Note was unanimously approved by our Board, with each director who is an "interested person," as such term is defined in Section 2(a)(19) of the 1940 Act, abstaining from the vote.
+The Fund I Note was unanimously approved by the Board, including each director who is not an "interested person," as such term is defined in Section 2(a)(19) of the 1940 Act, of the Company.

-Additionally, we have provided Fund II with a revolving line of credit pursuant to a Secured Revolving Promissory Note, dated September 5, 2023 (the "Fund II 2023 Note"), which provides for borrowings up to \$50.0 million.
-Borrowings under the Fund II 2023 Note bear interest at a rate of SOFR plus 3.5% per annum, subject to a 2.0% SOFR floor, and mature on September 5, 2025.
-Available borrowings under the Fund II 2023 Note are subject to a 0.25% non-use fee.
-The borrowings are collateralized by all assets of Fund II.
-The Fund II 2023 Note was unanimously approved by our Board, with each director who is an "interested person," as such term is defined in Section 2(a)(19) of the 1940 Act, abstaining from the vote.
+In September 2023, we provided Fund II with a revolving line of credit pursuant to a Secured Revolving Promissory Note, dated September 5, 2023 (as amended, the "Fund II 2023 Note"), which provided for borrowings up to \$50.0 million.
+Borrowings under the Fund II 2023 Note bore interest at a rate of SOFR plus 3.5% per annum, subject to a 2.0% SOFR floor, and matured on September 5, 2025.
+Available borrowings under the Fund II 2023 Note were subject to a 0.25% non-use fee, and borrowings were collateralized by all assets of Fund II.
+The Fund II 2023 Note was unanimously approved by the Board, including each director who is not an "interested person," as such term is defined in Section 2(a)(19) of the 1940 Act, of the Company.
+In November 2024, Fund II fully repaid all borrowings outstanding under the Fund II 2023 Note and the Fund II 2023 Note was extinguished.